JalmarazMartn/JAMALVariablenaming/README.md

 * And then the command will set automatically the usage category for all the objects in the workspace reading them from menu file.
 * Go to File > Save all.

+Note: If menu file comes from classic version, the usage will be setted to "SetNewCategory" for all objects.

 ## Option to Enum: Beta

 Utility to convert Options to enum.
 Steps: